Outcomes and Assessment at GWC

 3. If teaching a course that has multiple sections, you may be contacted by your department chair or a faculty member in your department to let you know which SLO/SLOs will be assessed that semester.
 You may be asked to send in the results of your assessment to the department chair or SLO point person, who then compiles all the results into one overall assessment.

-4. All faculty members are required to participate i SLO assessment; assessment results will not be used in any way against faculty.
+4. All faculty members are required to participate in SLO assessment; assessment results will not be used in any way against faculty.

 6. It is a good idea to link the SLOs to specific activities and assignments on your syllabus; many professors also supply the grading rubrics in the syllabus and/or with the assignment.

-Link: TracDat Improve, https://goldenwestcollege.tracdat.com (must use Chrome or Firefox web browser)
+Link: TracDat Improve, https://goldenwestcollege.tracdat.com (best with Chrome or Firefox web browser)

-Faculty will need the approval of their department chairs to access TracDat Improve, as each department has its own protocol for how SLO information is collected.
+Faculty will need the approval of their department chairs to access TracDat Improve as each department has its own protocol for how SLO information is collected.
+Guides: TracDat Instructions (one-pager), TracDat Instructions (step-by-step)

 Training and Support: Contact Uyen Tran, GWC Research Analyst, to schedule a training.
 Training takes approximately 20 to 30 minutes.